EvanHerman/wp-rest-api-controller/readme.txt

 <strong>Important: </strong> WP REST API Controller requires that [WP REST API v2](https://wordpress.org/plugins/rest-api/) or later be installed, or else this plugin will not function properly.

-> Features:
+<h2>Features:</h2>
-> - Enable/Disable custom post type REST API endpoints
+* Enable/Disable custom post type REST API endpoints
-> - Enable/Disable custom post type meta data (add or remove meta fields from API requests)
+* Enable/Disable custom post type meta data (add or remove meta fields from API requests)
-> - Rename default & custom post type endpoints (eg: change the posts API endpoints to announcements, and access it at `/wp-json/wp/v2/announcements`)
+* Rename default & custom post type endpoints (eg: change the posts API endpoints to announcements, and access it at `/wp-json/wp/v2/announcements`)
-> - Rename meta data properties in API requests, so they are more user friendly.
+* Rename meta data properties in API requests, so they are more user friendly.
-> - Manipulate and control post types and data created by third party plugins and themes.
+* Manipulate and control post types and data created by third party plugins and themes.
-> - Control API requests without writing a single line of PHP code.
+* Control API requests without writing a single line of PHP code.
-> - Filters included to alter default functionality.
+* Filters included to alter default functionality.

 == Installation ==